PoliticalGraveyard.com

 The Political Graveyard: A Database of American History

-Some families traditionally (and perhaps properly) considered separately are joined together here if linked by marriage or otherwise.
-These groupings — even the names of the groupings, and the state or lists of states of main activity — are the result of a computer algorithm, not the choices of any historian or genealogist.
+These groupings — even the names of the groupings, and the areas of main activity — are the result of a computer algorithm working with the data I have, not the choices of any historian or genealogist.

 "Enjoy the hospitable entertainment of a political graveyard."